allenJynRoyston/weather-forecast-demo/README.md

 This is NOT IDEAL.
 However, it's much faster for building out components and is recommended if you don't need information from the server.

 ### So why even bother with Express?
 This build is an all encompassing solution that makes developing AND deployming extremely simple.
 It's literally what you see when you develop is what you'll get when you deploy - a facet that, quite frankly, is underappretiated.
 A streamlined build/deploy can save time and money, plus you get all the benefits of GZIP compression, Cache-Control and easily customizable scripting that comes with the Express Engine.
-Plus, adding a database and endpoints are also much easier compared to some of the other more complex methods available.
+Plus, adding a database and endpoints are also much easier compared to some of the other more (needlessly complex) frameworks available.

 Also, if you're using a service like Heroku, deploying is SUPER simple.
 (See below).